|Type of record:||Find Spot|

 Pre 1926.
 Stray Find.

-According to (S1) the Norwich Castle Museum hold two unprovenanced Palaeolithic flint flakes, one with retouch, that were found in the Hethel area (now part of Bracon Ash parish).
-These are likely to be two worked flints that were previously recorded under NHER 9485.
+According to (S1) the Norwich Castle Museum holds two unprovenanced Palaeolithic flint flakes, one with retouch, that were found in the Hethel area (now part of Bracon Ash parish).

 The NCM also holds a number of worked flints that were recovered at another site in the Hethel area by Halls around the same time (his Site 19; NWHCM : 1924.83.19).
 One of the flakes in this collection was identified as potentially Palaeolithic by P. Robins (NCM).
 See NHER 9487 for information on the other finds from this site.